 Another helpful resource for understanding the product is the complete online documentation for Photoshop and all CS6 applications.

 Lynda.com, by far the top online training site for Adobe software, also offers over 1,000(!) hours of tutorials on just Photoshop alone – and even better, you can sign up for a free 30-day trial with unlimited access to thousands of in-depth courses and instructional videos throughout the entire site.

-KelbyOne – from Scott Kelby of NAPP and Photoshop World fame – is another terrific option for taking your Photoshop, Lightroom and photography knowledge further under the tutelage of renowned industry experts and luminaries… Grab this exclusive $20 discount on their unlimited Pro membership, which includes full access to 1,000 different courses and tutorials, plus two digital magazine subscriptions.
+KelbyOne – from Scott Kelby of NAPP and Photoshop World fame – is another terrific option for taking your Photoshop, Lightroom and photography knowledge further under the tutelage of renowned industry experts and luminaries… Grab this exclusive 20%-off discount (with code: kelby20proup) on their unlimited Pro membership, which includes full access to 900+ different courses and tutorials, plus a subscription to Photoshop User magazine.

 Still on Photoshop CS5 or earlier?
 See: Free Training and Tutorials for Photoshop CS5, CS4, and CS3.